-In the event that obstructions and/or storage are found in violation this policy, the department, dean, director, or designated department head must cause the violations to be corrected.
+In the event that obstructions or storage are found in violation this policy, the department, dean, director, or designated department head must cause the violations to be corrected.

-Environment, Health & Safety (EHS) will tag obstructions and/or storage in violation of this policy, using a standard notification form.
-The notification shall identify location, description of the violation, and responsible person/department, whenever possible.
-Upon receipt of notification, the responsible person/department must cause the violation to be corrected.
+Environment, Health & Safety (EHS) will tag obstructions or storage in violation of this policy, using a standard notification form.
+The notification shall identify location, description of the violation, and responsible person or department, whenever possible.
+Upon receipt of notification, the responsible person or department must cause the violation to be corrected.

-In the event that a responsible person/department cannot be identified, the violation will be corrected through a standard process recognized by Inventory Services, University Facilities, and EHS.
+In the event that a responsible person or department cannot be identified, the violation will be corrected through a standard process recognized by Inventory Services, University Facilities, and EHS.
 This process includes the issuance of a standard notification form from EHS, a copy of which will be sent to Inventory Services.

 The item or items removed will be held in an area designated by University Facilities pending final disposition.

-In the event the responsible person/department fails to remove the violation within a time agreed upon by the responsible person/department and EHS, EHS will cause the violation to be removed as per this Section.
+In the event the responsible person or department fails to remove the violation within a time agreed upon by the responsible person or department and EHS, EHS will cause the violation to be removed as per this Section.

 In all instances of property removal under this Section, a notice of such action will be sent to the Office of the Provost.